 “Let’s just watch the game.”

-They watched the game until it was over The two teams then went to their side of the diamond, formed into a line and walked toward each other.
+They continued to watch the game, occasionally cheered the events on the field but mostly remained silent until the game was over.
+The two teams then went to their side of the diamond, formed into a line and walked toward each other.
 They slapped each other’s outstretched hands while saying ‘good game’ as they passed each other then wound back to their side of the field.
 The coaches gathered the players together, said one last thing to them before letting them go, and then they dispersed to their separate families.

 “Did you see that RBI double I hit?”
 Tommy said excitedly as he ran up to Carla, Bill, and the rest of the family.